Wainscoting is a great way to add character and style to your home. It can be used in a bedroom, living room, or other part of your house.

 - Measure also any plates or coverings like socket or vent covers.

 To prevent material waste, make sure you measure correctly.
+We have a simple tool named Wainscoting Layout Calculator to help you with that.

 Step 3: Gather Materials